Perlmutter Cancer Center Survivorship Program

 A nurse practitioner can talk with you about any challenges you may encounter and ways you can enhance wellness.
 Our social workers can help with issues related to intimacy and family dynamics, as well as any financial challenges you face.
 If you are experiencing stress, anxiety, depression, fear, or any other complicated emotions after treatment, we can refer you to a therapist for counseling.

-In addition to conventional remedies for the physical and emotional side effects of cancer treatment, our experts may recommend integrative medicine therapies, such as acupuncture and massage.
+In addition to conventional remedies for the physical and emotional side effects of cancer treatment, our experts may recommend integrative health therapies, such as acupuncture and massage.
 If you have difficulty remembering things or processing information, we can connect you with a neuropsychologist who can help.

 We offer therapies to support your wellbeing during and after cancer treatment.Learn More